pavkids84-dev/cloud-infrastructure-labs/kubernetes/README.md

 This directory documents my Kubernetes learning path as part of my cloud infrastructure engineering studies.

-The focus is on understanding Kubernetes as an API-driven desired-state platform built on Linux, networking, container runtimes, declarative resources, controller reconciliation, and service networking.
+The focus is on understanding Kubernetes as an API-driven desired-state platform built on Linux, networking, container runtimes, declarative resources, reconciliation, service networking, scheduling metadata, and controlled application rollouts.

 ## Learning Path